ongres/stackgres/doc/content/en/04-administration-guide/02-cluster-creation/_index.md

 As you can see, has been created a secret key and its value which will be used in the StackGres cluster creation.

+Note that we could equally well define the SQL script in a config map, however, since the password represents a credential, we're using a secret.

+## Creating the Cluster

-All the necessary steps were performed to create your first StackGres Cluster, lets do it.
+All the required steps were performed to create our StackGres Cluster.

+Create the SGCluster resource:

 ```yaml
 cat << EOF | kubectl apply -f -